Rari-Capital/rari-stable-pool-contracts/API.md

 ### `RariFundProxy.exchangeAndDeposit(address inputErc20Contract, uint256 inputAmount, string outputCurrencyCode, LibOrder.Order[] orders, bytes[] signatures, uint256 takerAssetFillAmount)`

-Exchanges and deposits funds to RariFund in exchange for RSFT (via 0x).
+Exchanges and deposits funds to RariFund in exchange for RSPT (via 0x).

 * You can retrieve order data from the [0x swap API](https://0x.org/docs/api#get-swapv0quote).
 See the web client for implementation.
 * Please note that you must approve RariFundProxy to transfer at least `inputAmount` unless you are inputting ETH.